 The City of Salem receives its drinking water from the Ipswich River and three reservoirs: Wenham Lake, Putnamville, and Longham.
-This water goes to a filtration plant, run by the Salem and Beverly Water Supply Board, located in Beverly, Massachusetts.
-There, the water is treated to remove naturally occurring impurities as required by federal law; and the water is delivered to pumping stations owned by Salem.
-Currently Salem uses about 1.9 billion gallons of drinking water per year.
-Please refer to the Water Qaulity Window above for our
+This water goes through a filtration plant run by the Salem/Beverly Water Supply Board, located in Beverly, Massachusetts.
+In the plant the water is treated to remove naturally occurring impurities as required by federal law and then is delivered to pumping stations owned by Salem.
+Currently, Salem uses about 1.9 billion gallons of drinking water per year.
+Please refer to the Water Quality Window above for our

 most recent water quality data.

-The Salem Water Department is responsible for billing each household and commercial account in the City, and also resolving billing questions, and meter replacement.
+The water and sewer billing department is only responsible for billing each household and commercial account in the City, and also resolving billing questions, and meter replacement related questions.

 Why is the City currently liening water bills and how will this affect my bill?

 Questions on water and sewer bills (final readings, history, estimates, usage, etc.)